onox/orka/docs/windows-input/clipboard.md

-To read content from the clipboard, use function `Get` to synchronously read the content, or the procedure `Get` with the parameter `Callback` set to point to a protected procedure receiveing a value of type `AWT.SU.Unbounded_String`.
+To read content from the clipboard, use function `Get` to synchronously read the content, or the procedure `Get` with the parameter `Callback` set to point to a protected procedure receiving a value of type `AWT.SU.Unbounded_String`.
 The procedure `Get` will asynchronously read the content from the clipboard and returns immediately.
 The callback will be called at any time, during or